French Style YogurtDawn Mikesell

 Several months ago I was doing my regular grocery shopping and some cute little jars caught my eye.
 These cute little jars contained French style yogurt.
-I was intrigued, so I grabbed a couple and put them in my cart.
-When I got home I tried one of these little yogurts and oh my goodess.
+I was extremly intrigued!
+I grabbed a couple and put them in my cart.
+When I finally tried one of these little yogurts… Oh my goodness!
 I have never had yogurt anywhere close to what I was experiencing then.
-It was thick.
-So thick it held its shape on the spoon.
+It was thick, so thick it held its shape on the spoon!
 No dripping yogurt here.
 The flavor was a mild vanilla and not very tangy.
 And the texture was incredibly smooth.

 I was hooked, so I kept buying them.
 But at $1.49 per 5 ounce jar it was getting pricey.
 So I did some recipe searching and I did some experimenting and what I have here for you today is a recipe for French style yogurt that is just as good if not better than the store-bought stuff.
 AND it equals out to about $.50 per 5 ounces.
 That sure as heck beats $1.49, right?

 I incubate my yogurt in a Yolife yogurt maker.
-I makes the process so smooth and you don’t have to really think about your yogurt until it’s done because it keeps a constant temperature.
+This makes the process so smooth and you don’t have to really think about your yogurt, until it’s done.
+Because it keeps a constant temperature.
 I let my french yogurt incubate for about 12 hours.
 If you want it more tangy, then just let it incubate longer.

 The Yolife yogurt maker comes with 7 little jars with lids for convenient single-serving sizes.
 But it also comes with two sizes of domes.
 One short one for the small jars and one tall one so you can fit whatever container you happen to want to incubate your yogurt in.
 You can fit quart jars in there if you want.
 But for French yogurt, I think it’s best to incubate it in smaller jars because there’s something about the texture that I don’t like to compromise by stirring it.
 If you stir it, it still stays thick, but it’s not stiff.
 It’s that stiffness that I like.
 But that’s all personal preference.
 I use the jars that came with my Yolife and because this recipe is pretty large, I’ll also use half pint jars.